Morrie Turner: Tributes

 In 1967, Keane created the Family Circus character Morrie, a playmate of Billy and the only recurring black character in the strip, based on Turner.

 Awards

 In 2003, the National Cartoonists Society recognized Turner for his work on Wee Pals and others with the Milton Caniff Lifetime Achievement Award.

 Throughout his career, Turner was showered with awards and community distinctions.
 For example, he received the Brotherhood Award from the National Conference of Christians and Jews and the Inter-Group Relations Award from the Anti-Defamation League of Bnai Brith.
 In 1971, he received the Alameda County (California) Education Association Layman's Annual Award.

 In 2000, the Cartoon Art Museum presented Turner with the Sparky Award, named in honor of Charles Schulz.

-Turner was honored a number of times at the San Diego Comic-Con: in 1981, he was given an Inkpot Award; and in 2012 he was given the Bob Clampett Humanitarian Award.
+Turner was honored a number of times at San Diego Comic-Con: in 1981, he was given an Inkpot Award; and in 2012 he was given the Bob Clampett Humanitarian Award.